 - 1. Approval by physics working group.

 - 2. Presentation at two consecutive weekly analysis calls where approval is sought from the collaboration.

-- 3. Decision by the Analysis Coordinator.
+- 3. Approval by the Analysis Coordinator.

-Normally, a memo with supporting information should be disseminated to the collaboration no less than two weeks before the Collaboration Board decision.
+Normally, a memo or wiki page with supporting information should be disseminated to the collaboration no less than two weeks before the decision on the analysis call.